Salon Show 3: Ceramics for spring

 Emily Stapleton Jefferis is an artist and educator who makes ceramic sculptures that relate to natural forms, in particular sea life and fungi.
 Through her work, she draws attention to the overlooked in natural forms, their beauty and strangeness.
 Her candelabra can be seen as purely sculptural as well as functional.

-Emily S Jefferis, Barnacle Candelabra, 2024
+Emily Stapleton Jefferis, ‘Acorn Barnacle Candlestick 2’, 2024